-I am a Landscape gardener specialising in leveling and terracing sloping gardens.
-Read on for D.I.Y. tips like building retaining walls.
+I am a Landscape gardener specialising in leveling and terracing sloping gardens. contact Mike to have your garden leveled or follow the D.I.Y. tips including building retaining walls.

 For gardeners plant choice is not limited by soil erosion, for families space is created for children's play areas and entertaining.

-Leveling or terracing gardens that slope, will require a different design and build approach, depending wether the slope is away or toward the house.
+Leveling or terracing gardens that slope, will require a different design and build approach, depending whether the slope is away or toward the house.
 Things like wall facings and lighting.

 Tips, services and information to help level and terrace a sloping garden.

 What materials are used to terrace a slope.

 Uphill and Downhill slopes need different design.